 Just don’t tell Mr. Trudeau.
 Or perhaps someone should? 😉

-While my own worldview is unapologetically Christian, all polite inhabitants of this glorious world, regardless of pronoun, religious, or any other preference, are welcome to join me here At Sunnyside, where I come to rest in all things beautiful while searching for truth in matters both large and small.
+While my own worldview is unapologetically Christian, all polite inhabitants of this glorious world, regardless of pronoun, religious, or any other preference, are welcome to join me here At Sunnyside, where I come to search for both truth and beauty.
+Johann Wolfgang von Goethe understands why.

 Image credit: George Peter Alexander Healy [CC0], via Wikimedia Commons